Numerical Ocean Modeling

 Documentation

-This book was initially created for a CS 185C Special Topics Course at San José State University.
+This book was initially created for an undergraduate CS 185C Special Topics course at San José State University.
+It has subsequently updated with graduate-level material for the MS 274 Special Topics course at the Moss Landing Marine Labs.